 Aspect Comment Weight Value 1.
-Business profile (15) An indication of the number of years of experience of the potential supplier in the public transport environment - Chauffer Services.
-The value will allocated as follows: Less than 1 year = 1 point Between 1 - 2 years = 2 points Between 2 - 3 years = 3 points Weight 10 Value Between 3 - 4 years = 4 points more than 4 years = 5 points • Experience and Capacity of the potential supplier to adhere to COVID-19 protocols.
-Refer to paragraph 4.2.9 of the specification 5
+Business profile (20) An indication of the number of years of experience of the potential supplier in the public transport environment - Chauffer Services.
+The value will allocated as follows: 10 Less than 1 year = 1 point Between 1 - 2 years = 2 points Between 2 - 3 years = 3 points Between 3 - 4 years = 4 points more than 4 years = 5 points Experience and Capacity of the potential supplier to adhere to health, safety protocols and hygiene requirements.
+Refer to paragraph 4.2.9 of the specification 10 2.
+Resources (35) A detailed list of vehicles on the fleet as per paragraph 4.2.1, 4.2.2 and 4.2.4 of the specification.
+10 Pictures of fleet with speedometers as per paragraph 4.2.3 of the specification 5 10

-2. Resources (30) A detailed list of vehicles on the fleet as per paragraph 4.2.1, 4.2.2 and 4.2.4 of the specification.
-Pictures of fleet with speedometers as per paragraph 4.2.3 of the specification 5 Capacity of the prospective supplier to provide transport on short notice as per paragraph 4.1.4 of the specification Indication of the back-up systems that the prospective supplier has in place to ensure continued service to GCIS as per paragraph 4.2.10 of the specification 3.
+Capacity of the prospective supplier to provide transport on short notice as per paragraph 4.1.4 of the specification Indication of the back-up systems and back-up resources that the prospective supplier has in place to ensure continued service to GCIS as per paragraph 4.2.10 of the specification 10 paragraph nervo or the opcomoduon 3.
 Experience of the drivers (35) An indication of number of years of driving experience of the driver in the public transport, chauffeur services environment. the value will allocated as follows: 15 Less than 1 year = 1 point Between 1 - 2 years = 2 points Between 2 - 3 years = 3 points Between 3 - 4 years = 4 points more than 4 years = 5 points Certified copies of valid driver licenses, PDP's and Identity Documents and police clearance certificate of drivers and back-up drivers.
 10 An indication of how the potential supplier ensures that the drivers act professionally, are presentable, neat, sober and adhere to hygiene at all times as per paragraph 4.3.6 of the specification.
 10 4.
-Invoice System (30) Proof of an invoice system that is easily readable and understandable as per paragraph 5 of the specification 10 Proof of a valid invoice that is generated by the invoicing system utilized by the potential supplier.
-10 10

-Proof of supporting documents utilized by the supplier to substantiate service rendered as per invoice 5.
+Invoice System (20) Proof of an invoice system that is easily readable and understandable as per paragraph 5 of the specification 5 Proof of a valid invoice that is generated by the invoicing system utilized by the potential supplier which meets the requirements of a valid tax invoice.
+(Refer to paragraph 5) 10 Proof of supporting documents utilized by the supplier to substantiate service rendered as per invoice 5 5.
 References (10) Minimum of three signed references as per paragraph 4.1.5 of the specification.
-Less than 3 - 0 points 3 or more - 10 points 10 Total 120
+Less than 3 - 0 points 10

+3 or more - 10 points Total 120